ocf/ocfweb/ocfweb/docs/docs/docs/operatingrules/bylaws.md

     Directors not in good standing shall be disqualified from the Board until they are in good standing again.

 Bylaws 1-4 amended at the general meeting of March 21, 2008.
-Bylaws 5-7 from the revision of the bylaws last amended February 7, 1995.
+Bylaws 5-6 from the revision of the bylaws last amended February 7, 1995.
 Bylaw 8 added at the Board meeting of April 30, 2014.
 Bylaws 9-13 added at the Board meeting of October 10, 2016.
 Bylaw 14 added at the Board meeting of October 17, 2016.
+Bylaw 7 amended at the Board meeting of October 31, 2016.